 A further deposit of $2,500 is due for preparation of your HIA building contract and drawings.

 Once you are happy with the tender we will prepare your building contract for you to look at and sign off.

 Upon signing of contract the balance of 5% of contract value is paid.

 This is one of the most exciting steps, where you will get to choose the styling of your home, both inside and out.

 Once your HIA building contract is signed your Sales Coordinator will arrange for your colour selection booking (Gallerie Selection Centre will contact you directly to book your colour selection).

-Before construction can begin, we need approximately four to six weeks to gather documentation, arrange for a soil test report of the property, preparation of engineer’s details (slab design) by a licensed Engineer, apply for permits and secure council approvals on your behalf.
+Before construction can begin, we need approximately six to eight weeks to gather documentation, arrange for a soil test report of the property, preparation of engineer’s details (slab design) by a licensed Engineer, apply for permits and secure council approvals on your behalf.